crazystorm720/room-occupancy-prediction-mqtt-meraki/README.md

 - [References](#references)

 ## Project Structure

-The project is structured as follows:
+The project structure is organized as follows:
 ```
 room-occupancy-prediction/
-│
 ├── data/
-│   ├── raw/
+├── docs/
-│   ├── processed/
+├── notebooks/
-│   └── models/
-│
 ├── src/
-│   ├── data_collection.py
-│   ├── data_preprocessing.py
-│   ├── feature_engineering.py
-│   ├── model_training.py
-│   ├── model_inference.py
-│   └── monitoring.py
-│
-├── notebooks/
-│   └── exploratory_analysis.ipynb
-│
 ├── tests/
-│   └── unit_tests.py
-│
-├── README.md
-├── PROJECT_SETUP.md
-├── requirements.txt
-└── Dockerfile
+└── ...
 ```

-- The `data` directory contains subdirectories for raw data, processed data, and trained models.
+- The `data` directory contains the raw and processed data.
-- The `src` directory contains the Python scripts for different components of the project.
+- The `docs` directory contains the project documentation and guides.
 - The `notebooks` directory contains Jupyter notebooks for exploratory data analysis and experimentation.
+- The `src` directory contains the source code for data collection, preprocessing, feature engineering, model training, inference, and monitoring.
 - The `tests` directory contains unit tests for the project.

-- The `README.md` file provides an overview of the project and instructions for usage.
-- The `PROJECT_SETUP.md` file contains instructions for setting up the project environment.
-- The `requirements.txt` file lists the project dependencies.
-- The `Dockerfile` defines the Docker image for the project.
+Refer to the [Project Structure Guide](docs/project-structure.md) for more details on each directory and file.

 ## Project Setup
 To set up the project, follow the instructions in the [PROJECT_SETUP.md](PROJECT_SETUP.md) file.
 It provides a step-by-step guide to configure the project using Docker, Conda, Python, and Git.